Security and Privacy

 - Never leave your mobile device unattended.

 - If you are not able to keep your device with you, lock your mobile device in a secure location.
-Lock your mobile device in the trunk of a car when leaving it in a vehicle so it is out of sight.
+If you need to leave your mobile device in your vehicle, lock it in the trunk out of sight; don’t leave it in the passenger compartment.

 - Consider purchasing and using a cable lock to securely lock your laptop to immobile objects.

 It is important to keep your web browsers up to date to correct any bugs or vulnerabilities that older versions may have.
 Download the latest version of your web browser.
 The following are examples of common web browsers:

 If your web browser supports automatic updating, consider turning on that feature to ensure you always have the latest version.